 Summer Food Service Program

 The Summer Food Service Program (SFSP) is a critical source of food for families in the summer, replacing the free and reduced price meals children receive during the school year.
 Food Gatherers is the largest sponsor of the SFSP in Washtenaw County, providing free summer meals for children and teens at sites located throughout the community.
-In 2020, the SFSP provided more than 75,000 meals to 1,246 children at 24 sites.

 Since 2019, Food Gatherers also operates a mobile meal program as part of the SFSP, delivering meals five days a week to areas of our community where children cannot easily access a SFSP site for summer meals.